 Key note presentation given by Professor Elena Gaura.
 The seminar showcased how researchers at Coventry University are changing the conversation about modern, affordable and sustainable systems in the context of and particularly displacement.

 The conference was organised by the Centre of Data Science, Coventry University on behalf of the GCRF EPSRC Humanitarian Engineering and Energy for Displacement (HEED) project.
 The keynote speaker was Professor Ben Sovacool with presentations given by GPA and the HEED team.

-Centre, London, as part of The Global Grand Challenges Summit, a jointly hosted event by UK, US, and Chinese academies of Engineering.
-As one of sixteen EPSRC projects that showcased at the EPSRC 'Engineering Research for Grand Challenges'.
+As part of The Global Grand Challenges Summit, a jointly hosted event by UK, US, and Chinese academies of Engineering, HEED was one of sixteen EPSRC projects that showcased at the EPSRC 'Engineering Research for Grand Challenges'.

 Humanitarian Energy Conference (HEC) is an annual global event, overseen by Safe Access to Fuel and Energy (SAFE) Humanitarian Working Group and the Global Plan of Action for Sustainable Energy Solutions in Situations of Displacement (GPA).
 Melania Tarquino (Practical Action) presented on behalf of HEED during one of the sessions.